kamnyborg/semantic-kernel-mcp-workshop/SemanticKernelWorkshop.Lab4/readme.md

 - Create an MCP client in .NET

 ## Instructions:
+THIS STEP REQUIRES THAT YOU HAVE COMPLETED LAB 3!

-1. Go to Program.cs and add this code on line 10:
+1. Go to Program.cs and add this code for step 1:
 ```csharp
 var mcpClient = await McpClient.CreateAsync(
     new StdioClientTransport(new()